cnguyen10/few_shot_meta_learning/README.md

 - ABML and VAMPIRE: the base-net parameter is a sample drawn from a diagonal Gaussian distribution parameterized by the meta-parameter.
 Hence, the hyper-net is designed to simulate this sampling process.
 In this case, `hyper_net_cls` is the class `NormalVariationalNet` in `_utils.py`.
 - Prototypical network is different from the above algorithms due to its metric-learning nature.
 In the implementation, the base-net is a result of identity operation from the hyper-net (similar to MAML).

 Why is it such a complicated implementation?
-It is to allow us to easily specify the architecture of the base-net.
+It is to allow us to share the common procedures of many meta-learning algorithms.
 If it is not cleared to you, please open an issue or send me an email.
 I am happy to discuss to improve the readability of the code further.

 ### Step 2: task adaptation (often known as inner-loop)
 There are 2 sub-functions corresponding to MAML-like algorithms and protonet.

 #### `adapt_to_episode_innerloop`
 The idea is simple:
-1. Generate the base-net from the hyper-net
+1. Generate base-net(s) from the hyper-net
-2. Train the base-net using the few-shot data
+2. Use the generated base-net(s) to calculate loss on _training_ (also known as _support_) data
+3. Minimize the loss w.r.t. the parameter of the hyper-net
-3. Return the learnt base-net for that particular task
+4. Return the learnt hyper-net for that particular task

 #### `adapt_to_episode_protonet`
 Calculate and return the prototypes

 ### Step 3: evaluate on validation subset
-The learnt base-net, in the case of MAML-like algorithms, or the prototypes, in the case of prototypical networks, are used to predict the labels of the data in the validation subset.
-The predicted labels are then used to calculate the loss for the parameter of the hyper-net during training, or compute the prediction accuracy during testing.
+The learnt hyper-net, in the case of MAML-like algorithms, or the prototypes, in the case of prototypical networks, are used to predict the labels of the data in the validation subset.
+- In training, the predicted labels are used to calculate the loss, and the parameter of the hyper-net is updated to minimize that loss.
+- In testing, the predicted labels are used to compute the prediction accuracy.

 ## Data source
 ### Regression